 McConnell’s wealth is tethered to his wife’s family interest in Chinese shipping.
 Angela Chao, his sister-in-law, is chief executive of the business and sits on the board of the Bank of China.
 Most recently, the US transportation department inspector general reported that Elaine Chao, McConnell’s wife and Trump’s transportation secretary, escaped criminal investigation after the justice department weighed in.

-In fall 2019, McConnell and Trump thwarted progress on the Hong Kong Human Rights and Democracy bill, which had cleared the Senate foreign relations committee, then controlled by Republicans.
+If the Chinese were to invade Taiwan, Trump said, 'there isn’t a fucking thing we can do'.
+So much for US policy In fall 2019 , McConnell and Trump thwarted progress on the Hong Kong Human Rights and Democracy bill, which had cleared the Senate foreign relations committee, then controlled by Republicans.
 Back in 1992, McConnell backed legislation enacted in connection with the autonomy of Hong Kong.
-As late as summer 2019, he wrote an op-ed in support.
+As late as summer 2019, he wrote an op-ed in support .
 Time – and perhaps marriage – can change perspective.

 Rogin has longtime interests in human rights and the far east.
 He spent the early days of his career at the Asahi Shimbun, a Japanese daily, and more recently rubbed shoulders with an informal group of opponents to the Chinese regime, which he calls the “Bingo Club”.
 One member was Peter Mattis, a former CIA analyst and nephew of James Mattis, Trump’s first defense secretary.
 During the 2016 Republican convention, Rogin broke the story of the Trump campaign “gutting” the GOP’s anti-Russia platform on Ukraine.